infinum/eightshift-docs/website/docs/advanced/browsersync.md

  --------------------------------------
 ```

-Using the IP address you can open it on any device (mobile phone or a tablet) and you'll see how your site looks like on them.
+Using the IP address you can open it on any device (mobile phone or a tablet) that is connected to the same network and you'll see how your site looks like on them.

 ## Override default functionality